 Portable PC cases are great for modern LAN parties, but that’s not the only thing they’re made for.
 They’re great for people who move often.
 Or those who live in multiple places.
 College students going home for summer also know how handy it is to have a PC case with a handle.

 If both you and your partner are gamers, having a portable case is great for spending weekends together.
 If you’re not living together, of course.
 Or maybe you want to have a portable PC case, just in case.

 Whatever is your reason for getting a PC case with handles, you need to look for certain features.
-Since these are portable cases, some features are essential to have.
+Let’s explain which features to look for in a portable, LAN party PC case.